senorwish/swarc/CIS2_arc42_doc.md

 **ADR 3: Use of React for Frontend Development**

 - Status: Accepted
-- Decision: Use React framework for frontend development.
+- Decision: Use React library for frontend development.
 - Context: The need for a robust, scalable, and maintainable frontend solution.
 - Consequences: Requirement for developers with React skills in the development team.

+**ADR 3: Use of symfony for Backend Development**

+- Status: Accepted
+- Decision: Use symfony framework for backend development.
+- Context: The need for a robust, scalable, and maintainable backend solution.
+- Consequences: Requirement for developers with PHP skills in the development team.

 **ADR 4: Centralized Authentication Service**